Yeah.. you are gonna hate me. I am about to ruin your hamburger habit. Ground beef? Let’s chat.

 Next this conglomeration of beef by products are put through a process that uses ammonia to kill any e Coli or other nasties.
 The USDA was so impressed with the ammonia treatment that it exempted meat treated with this process from having to be tested.
 The problem was that consumers detected a ” strong ammonia odor” in some of the meat and so the ammonia was reduced, although still used.

-The company is called Beef Products International and a quote directly from their website says:
+The company is called Beef Products International (site no longer live- may 2014) and a quote directly from their website says:

 BPI’s products are found in the majority of all ground beef produced in the United States.
 Current production of over 7 million pounds per week, makes BPI the world’s largest manufacturer of boneless lean beef in the world.
 Eating a hamburger from a Quick Service Restaurant or buying ground beef from your local retailer, the chances are you’ll be eating product produced by BPI.